 My gut twisted itself up in knots.
 Sure, the Malta Independent publicized the details of the book signing, but still.

-Grand Master Valette, help me channel my inner warrior bad-ass self.
+Grand Master Valette, help me channel my bad-ass inner warrior.

 The drive from Birżebbuġa to Valletta that morning was a seamless blur of flat-roofed limestone dwellings and sun-parched fields.
 I barely remember the nervous walk-jog from the car through the cobblestone lanes of the historical city to the bookstore, apart from my calm, collected husband at my side assuring me with each step that everything would be great.

-An entreaty cycled over in my mind: Come on, Grand Master Valette, help me channel my inner warrior bad-ass self.
+An entreaty cycled over in my mind: Come on, Grand Master Valette, help me channel my bad-ass inner warrior.

 But when I stepped inside the little shop, a snug space that felt like a warm, literary hug, my tension melted.